mg2812746/findmymicrowave/README.md

 # Find My Microwave
 A mobile android gps app that helps California State University students and faculty locate useful campus resources.

+#### Emulator Configurations
+- The app successfully runs with emulator configurations using API 33 on Pixel 6.
+- Once you launch the emulator, click on the ... on the far right of the emulator hud.
+It will launch another window with extended controls for the phone emulator.
+Under settings, use "Desktop native OpenGL" for OpenGL ES render and "Renderer maximum (up to OpenGL ES 3.1) for OpenGL API level.

 #### v1 Version 1
 - Simply displays a map
 - Does not include my API key, API key can be found in v2.